top of page

 Act III

-The workers' rehearsals in the wood are overheard by Puck, who plays a trick on them by giving Bottom an ass's head.
-After frightening the others away, Bottom is lured towards the sleeping Titania whom Oberon has anointed with Puck's magic flower juice.
-On waking, the fairy queen falls in love with the ass and entertains him with her fairies.
 Meanwhile, Demetrius and Lysander, still under the spell of the flower juice, pursue Helena.
 Hermia is jealous and confused about the lack of attention paid to her.
 Oberon and Puck watch the chaos, and Oberon commands Puck to put it right again.
 The lovers' arguments have tired them all out as they have chased one another through the woods.
 Puck eventually distracts the two men from their pursuit of Helena by impersonating their voices, and they get lost in the woods.
 The four lovers fall asleep, exhausted.
 Puck places restorative juice on Lysander's eyes.

 Act IV

 After an afternoon of being pampered by Titania's fairies, Bottom falls asleep beside her.
-Oberon restores Titania's sight and wakes her (thank goodness).
+Oberon restores Titania's sight and wakes her.
 After expressing her dismay at the sight of Bottom, she reconciles with Oberon, and she ends up giving him the little Indian prince for his page.
 Bottom's ass head is removed, and he returns to the city to rejoin his friends as they prepare to perform their play.
 The lovers are woken by Theseus and Hippolyta's hunting party.
 Lysander sees Hermia and falls in love with her once again.

 Act V